kenmckaba/rla/README.md

 ### To create a new env:

 - pull environment you want to copy
-- amplify add env // carry over environment vars
+- amplify add env // accept: carry over environment vars
 - amplify push
 - amplify pull

-### to work in an env:
+### to work in a different existing env:

-- amplify checkout env [name]
+- amplify env checkout [name]
 - amplify pull

 ### to deploy

+- checkout branch and switch to desired env
 - amplify publish // generates front end code, does optimized build from local source, pushes it to the server under the current environment

 ### update emails text